Sacred tradition: Dei Verbum

+Thus, all of the teachings of the Catholic Church come from either Tradition or Scripture, or from the Magisterium interpreting Tradition and Scripture.
+These two sources, Tradition and Scripture, are viewed and treated as one source of Divine Revelation, which includes both the deeds of God and the words of God:

+The Magisterium has a role in deciding authoritatively which truths are a part of sacred Tradition.

 Eastern Orthodox Church

-For the Eastern Orthodox Christian, there is one tradition, the tradition of the Church, incorporating the scriptures and the teaching of the Church Fathers.
+In the Eastern Orthodox Church, there is one Tradition, the tradition of the church, incorporating the scriptures and the teaching of the Church Fathers.
 As explained by Athanasius of Alexandria (First Letter to Serapion, 28): "Let us look at the very tradition, teaching, and faith of the catholic Church from the very beginning, which the Logos gave (edoken), the Apostles preached (ekeryxan), and the Fathers preserved (ephylaxan).
 Upon this the Church is founded (tethemeliotai)".

-Sacred tradition for the Eastern Orthodox is the deposit of faith given by Jesus to the Apostles and passed on in the Church from one generation to the next without addition, alteration, or subtraction.
+Sacred Tradition for the Eastern Orthodox Church is the deposit of faith given by Jesus to the Apostles and passed on in the Church from one generation to the next without addition, alteration, or subtraction.
 Vladimir Lossky described tradition as "the life of the Holy Spirit in the Church".